 When something important deprived, Japanese say “be carried deep‐fried tofu off by kite”.
 The ukiyo-e prints shows the idiom.
 Of course, the kite becomes the goldfish.

 In Edo Period, a boatman is the most popular job as well as a scaffold constructor.
-They fold their fin like the boatman tuck up the skirt at the working.
+The goldfishes fold their fin like boatmen tuck up the skirt at the working.

 Susano’o (素戔嗚) is one of the god of the Japanese myth.
 In the center, a goldfish as Susano’ o fight with a eel as Yamata no orochi (八岐大蛇, eight-headed, eight-tailed serpent).
 The gold fish on the right is as the goddess Kushinada-hime (櫛名田比売).

 Tama-ya (Soap bubble seller)

 A soap bubble seller walked around the city of Edo and sold the liquid for children.
 Tama-ya (玉屋) was famous for the business.